Frithia pulchra N.E.Br.

 Window Plants, Baby Toes, Fairy Elephant's Feet, Transvaal Fairy Elephant's Feet

-Frithia pulchra is a dwarf, rosette-forming, perennial succulent, up to 1.2 inches (3 cm) in diameter, that grows almost completely embedded in the ground.
-It is almost stemless or with a much reduced stem.
-Similar looking to the Fenestraria rhopalophylla, but its leaves are more tubular and the flowers are pink.
-Club shaped leaves are up to 0.8 inch (2 cm) long and up to 0.2 inch (0.5 cm) in diameter, often partially buried, grey-green, arranged in a cluster, flattened or rounded and transparent at the tips.
-Quite robust fruits are spongy capsules, resembling a barrel up to 0.2 inch (0.5 cm) in diameter.
+Frithia pulchra is a dwarf, almost stemless, rosette-forming, perennial succulent, up to 1.2 inches (3 cm) in diameter.
+It is similar looking to the Fenestraria rhopalophylla, but its leaves are more tubular and the flowers are bright magenta with a white or light yellow center.
+Leaves are club-shaped, arranged in a cluster, up to 0.8 inch (2 cm) long and up to 0.2 inch (0.5 cm) in diameter.
+They are often partially buried, grey-green and transparent at the tips.
+Flowers are daisy-like and up to 1.4 inches (3.5 cm) in diameter.
+Quite robust, yellow to ochre fruits are spongy capsules, resembling a barrel up to 0.2 inch (0.5 cm) in diameter.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).